Solid Waste Regulation No. 7 Facilities That Process Construction and Demolition Debris (250-RICR-140-05-7)

 1. Wood chips generated from the pulverizing or chipping of unadulterated wood or land clearing debris, such as brush, tree limbs and stumps, may be utilized for the following:

 b.
 Soil amendment;

 f.
 Other uses approved by the Department and described in the facility's operating plan.

 2. Wood chips generated from the pulverizing or chipping of segregated building wastes and segregated demolition wastes or adulterated or treated wood are restricted to the following uses:

 b.
 Department approved erosion control projects at approved landfills; and

 3. All projects utilizing wood chips, except for fuel usage, must have a sampling and testing plan and schedule approved by the Department.

 4. The sampling and testing plan shall include, but not be limited to, addressing the following constituents of concern:

 b.
-Ignitable Petroleum Distillates - Must not meet the definition of a hazardous waste as defined in the Rules and Regulations for Hazardous Waste Management.
+Ignitable Petroleum Distillates: Must not meet the definition of a hazardous waste as defined in Subchapter 10 Part 1 of this Chapter, Rules and Regulations for Hazardous Waste Management.

-e. *- Arsenic, Chromium, and Copper are indicators of Chromated Copper Arsenate and Creosol, an active ingredient of Creosote, is an indicator of Creosote.
+d.
+Semi-volatiles: Creosote, Creosol, Pentachlorophenol.
+(Creosol, an active ingredient of Creosote, is an indicator of Creosote.)